 Ask an American what the first thing he or she thinks of when you say Singapore, and quite often it will be the caning of Michael Fay or something connected to Singapore’s strict punishment for transgressions like smoking, chewing gum, littering and carrying durian fruit.
 Of the more comedic touristy fashions are shirts and mugs poking fun and raising awareness of these laws by playfully depicting the more draconian punishments in a graphic design – usually in the form of government signs.
 You will find similar lines of products sold in most hotel gift shops.

 All those megamalls have extended food courts in them, usually on the lower floors, catering to the widest swath of appetites with the familiar sanitized décor one associates with megamalls regardless of country.
-Many of these places were labyrinthine with crowed, crooked pathways lined by food stalls with hanging poultry and dishes on display behind sneeze-guards.
+Many of these places were labyrinthine with crowded, crooked pathways lined by food stalls with hanging poultry and dishes on display behind sneeze-guards.
 Lady T____ and I had one or two good meals and the same number of bad ones at these places.
 I recall the dim sum was enjoyable and the laksa surprisingly delicious, but the barbeque pork on two counts was dry and unimpressive, while some bowls of soup were too oily.
-The reader shouldn’t be surprised if the relish dishes, presented to them as if complimentary, show up later on the check, just above the wet napkins.
+The reader shouldn’t be surprised if the relish dishes, presented to them as complimentary show up later on the check, just above the wet napkins.
 The going rate for a saucer of pinto-like beans is $3 Singaporean and moist towelettes can be upwards of 50¢ to $1.50 Singaporean (37¢ to $1.10 USD).
 This practice seems widespread, primarily in Chinese establishments, and can be attributed to “local custom.”
 Bringing it up for debate to your waitress or cashier will only get you a blank stare.
 Singapore is not a tipping society, so expect service fees included on the check.
 Had I known of the hidden charges, not only would I have refrained from taking issue with the waitress, but I would have kept a more accurate granule count of the salt I shook from the shaker, down to the penny-weight.

-In the gritty 70s my parents visited Singapore and patronized some food stalls set up at some vacant parking lots.
+In the gritty '70s my parents visited Singapore and patronized some food stalls set up at some vacant parking lots.
 My dad suggested that, if the food vendors were still in that practice, they should not be missed.
 But miss them we did.
 Perhaps those culinary bazaars have since morphed into the hawker centers that now dot the city.
 We did patronage those.
 One such place was Newton’s Circus, an irregularly angled ring of a building with an open-air center full of round tables shaded by umbrellas and an outer perimeter eating area with long cafeteria tables radiating out in sectioned rows under a fiberglass awning.
-There seems to be more than four directions a person could approach this rotary food center from, indicating its peculiar location.
-It attracts mainly workers and local residents, though I wouldn’t doubt a fair share of business is done with tourists.
-Newton Circus is a few blocks away from the Orchard Road and the concentration of hotels that flanked it.
+There seems to be more than four directions a person could approach this rotary food center, indicating its peculiar location.
+It mainly attracts workers and local residents, though I wouldn’t doubt a fair share of business is done with tourists.
+Newton Circus is a few blocks away from Orchard Road and the concentration of hotels that flank it.
 We walked a short ways to get there.
 The food offered forms a sort of Singaporean mix – stuff from all over Asia, with heavy representation from Malaysia and southern China - often prawns and other shell fish served up in soups or noodle dishes or splayed out on banana leaves.
 Every four or five stalls there would be a space specifically for cold beverages.
 Any fruit you can find on the island can be quickly juiced.
 We had sugarcane on one occasion and guava on another.
 Both drinks provoked curiosity but did not quench expectations.
 During the latter part of the trip, Lady T____ and I would drink primarily Japanese tea, water or Tiger beer.
 The food at Newton’ s Circus was delightful and well worth it.

 For finer dining, I could not begin to recommend places to eat, as there are so many.
 Beneath every hotel is a restaurant and next to that is a cocktail lounge.
 The Mandarin Hotel has the finest buffets (The Triple Three) that I have ever seen, offering dozens of cuisines from sashimi and dim sum to fried chicken and brisket - all done up in a fanciful way.
 Las Vegas can only dream of such a buffet.
 The price is not cheap and the prospective diner will no doubt confront the large buffet dilemma: whether it is possible to take full advantage of the selection in one sitting and eat your money’s worth or not.
 It is not possible, at The Triple Three, to sample every dish of the buffet with just a human-sized stomach, so the issue become one of prioritizing.